Kourtney Kardashian and Megan Fox Support Travis Barker and Machine Gun Kelly at Avril Lavigne Show - E! Online

 Amongst those cheering them on?
 None other than the rockers' two fiancées: Kourtney Kardashian and Megan Fox.

-While the couples weren't pictured at the event together, they were both spotted showing off their own unique, punk rock style when arriving at the show.
+While the couples weren't pictured together at the event, which was part of SiriusXM and Pandora's Small Stage Series, they were both spotted showing off their own unique, punk rock style when arriving at the show.

 For Kourtney and Travis, who got engaged in October, cool and casual was the name of the game.
 The reality star wore a black velvet dress while the Blink-182 rocker sported a white t-shirt, black jeans and black leather jacket covered in patches.